A Guide To Mental Health Terminology

 A process that enables a duty worker to obtain enough information from the person requesting service so that the duty worker can guide them to an appropriate service within or outside public mental health services.
 The duty worker will take responsibility for referring a person to an outside agency or arrange an intake assessment with the appropriate local mental health service.

-Patients detained and treated in an approved mental health service under
+Patients detained and treated in a designated mental health service under

-a hospital security order or patients who are transferred from prison
+a Court Secure Treatment Order or patients who are transferred from prison

 See medical sedation.